Morro Jable - Las Palmas

 Yes, Naviera Armas & Fred Olsen Express ferries allow cars on board ferries between Morro Jable and Las Palmas.
 Use our Deal Finder to get live pricing for car ferries between Morro Jable and Las Palmas.

-Whether you can bring your campervan on the ferry from Morro Jable to Las Palmas depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Morro Jable to Las Palmas depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Yes, foot passengers can travel with Naviera Armas & Fred Olsen Express ferries between Morro Jable and Las Palmas.

-Pets are allowed on ferries travelling from Morro Jable to Las Palmas with Naviera Armas & Fred Olsen Express.
-Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.
+Pets are allowed on ferries travelling from Morro Jable to Las Palmas with Naviera Armas & Fred Olsen Express. .

 Travel requirements can vary depending on the route, so it's important to check what documents you'll need before sailing.
 In most cases, a valid passport is required when traveling from Morro Jable to Las Palmas, along with any necessary visas or national ID cards.
 Requirements may differ based on your nationality and the destination country’s regulations.
 To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel.